bendrucker/terraform-cloud-migrate/readme.md

 Versioning your Terraform configuration with `git` is **strongly** encouraged so you can recover in the event of unwanted changes.

+## Installing

+Binaries are available for each [tagged release](https://github.com/bendrucker/terraform-cloud-migrate/releases).
+Download an appropriate binary for your operating system and install it into `$PATH`.

 ## Usage

 ```